folio-org/raml-module-builder/README.md

 * `off` Optimistic Locking is disabled.
 The trigger is removed if it existed before.
 * `failOnConflict` Optimistic Locking is enabled.
 Version conflict will fail the transaction with a customized SQL error code 23F09.
 * `logOnConflict` Optimistic Locking is enabled but the conflicting update succeeds, the version conflict info is logged with a customized SQL error code 23F09.
 Consult [Vertx logging](https://vertx.io/docs/vertx-core/java/#_logging) and [PostgreSQL Errors and Messages](https://www.postgresql.org/docs/current/plpgsql-errors-and-messages.html) if `logOnConflict` doesn't log.

+Upsert fails when using `INSERT ...
+ON CONFLICT (id) DO UPDATE` because the `INSERT` trigger overwrites the `\_version` property that the `UPDATE` trigger uses to detect optimistic locking conflicts.
+Instead use [RMB's `upsert` plpgsql function](domain-models-runtime/src/main/resources/templates/db_scripts/general_functions.ftl) or implement upsert using a transaction and `UPDATE ...; IF NOT FOUND THEN INSERT ...`

 _Sample log entries:_